Fundamentals: Ten Keys to Reality: Reception

 Wilczek manages to convey advanced physics without overtaxing lay readers with complexities and knotty concepts, and does so by sticking closely to lucid accounts of the experiments and calculations scientists perform to establish how the world works, and by using straightforward but evocative descriptions of natural phenomena.

 In his fifth book on the nature of physical reality, MIT physics professor Wilczek delivers a breathtaking feat of popularization, especially in the "simplified" way he presents and dissects 10 fundamental principles in fields of study ranging from cosmology to quantum mechanics.
-He is rigorous in distinguishing fact from speculation and science from pseudoscience, and he is comprehensive (given the limitations of his condensed approach) in describing the nature of the observations and experiments that establish those facts.
+He is rigorous in distinguishing fact from speculation and science from pseudo-science, and he is comprehensive (given the limitations of his condensed approach) in describing the nature of the observations and experiments that establish those facts.
 The author makes some informed guesses about the future of research and discovery, and he offers a detailed appendix that expands on some of the principles discussed in the main text.
 While the book will be most accessible to readers with some familiarity with the science, Wilczek is a cogent writer with the ability to lend clarity to many complex, esoteric principles and theories.

 According to Marcia Bartusiak's review in The Washington Post: